Open topic with navigation

 Encrypting data packets (-e)

-By default, no data packet encryption occurs for SQL OpenNet.
-To enable data packet encryption, use the ‑e option:
+By default, no data packet encryption (SSL encryption) occurs for SQL OpenNet.
+To enable SSL encryption for SQL OpenNet, use the -e option:

 -e crt key [p]

-This option invokes SSL encryption functionality supplied by a third‑party library, OpenSSL.
-Crt specifies the name and location of the SSL certificate file, and key specifies the name and location of the private key file.
+This option invokes SSL encryption functionality supplied by a third-party library, OpenSSL.
+Crt specifies the name and location of the SSL certificate file, and key specifies the name and location of the key file.
 These can include a full path or logical.
-The optional p argument enables you to specify the supported TLS levels (TLS 1.0, 1.1, 1.2).
-By default, all three are supported.
+The optional p argument enables you to specify supported TLS levels (TLS 1.0, 1.1, 1.2).
+By default, all three are supported, but current security best practices require TLS 1.2.
 To specify more than one TLS level, separate values with commas.
 For example,

 vtxnetd -e c:\ssl\crt.txt c:\ssl\key.txt 1.1,1.2